zkgoldsmith/H2O2-chirality/README.md

 cp -r /home/zkg/Share/for-katrina/H2* /path/to/your/scratch/
 ```

-filling in the path to your scratch.
+by filling in the path to your scratch.
 (Hint: if your present directory is your target directory then it is just `./`)

 Once the files are in your scratch, start with the H<sub>2</sub>O single-point energy calculation, `cd H2O/energy`.